 Distributions have exceeded earnings.
 Some or all of our distributions have been paid, and may continue to be paid, and during the offering phase, are likely to be paid at least partially from sources such as proceeds from our debt financings, proceeds from this offering, cash advances by our Advisor, Hines Global REIT II Advisors LP, cash resulting from a waiver or deferral of fees and/or proceeds from the sale of assets.
 We have not placed a cap on the amount of our distributions that may be paid from any of these sources.
 If we continue to pay distributions from sources other than our cash flow from operations, we will have less funds available for the acquisition of properties, and your overall return may be reduced.

-The purchase and redemption price for shares of our common stock generally will be based on our most recently determined NAV (subject to material changes) and will not be based on any public trading market.
+The purchase and redemption price for shares of our common stock generally will be based on our most recently determined net asset value (NAV) (subject to material changes) and will not be based on any public trading market.
 While there will be independent appraisals of our properties performed annually, at any given time our NAV may not accurately reflect the actual then-current market value of our assets.

 There is no public market for our shares and an investment in our shares will have very limited liquidity.
 There are significant restrictions and limitations on your ability to have any of your shares of our common stock redeemed under our share redemption program and, if you are able to have your shares redeemed, it may be at a price that is less than the price you paid and the then-current market value of the shares.
 Our board of directors may amend, suspend or terminate our share redemption program in its sole discretion and without stockholder approval.